Skip to Content

 It’s also important to make children feel supported and validate their feelings when they are overstimulated.
 Emotion coaching is a great communication tool for this.

-Scolding a child for their behavior or dismissing their experience by telling them to “get over it” is not helpful and may lead to more challenging behavior.
+Scolding a child for their behavior or dismissing their experience by telling them to “get over it” is not helpful and may lead to more challenging behavior, or as the overload continues, they may have a meltdown.

 If possible, work collaboratively with your child on an exit strategy they can use to remove themselves from overwhelming situations ahead of time.